ttscoff/na_gem/README.md

     na [global options] command [command options] [arguments...]

 VERSION
-    1.2.29
+    1.2.30

 GLOBAL OPTIONS
     -a, --add               - Add a next action (deprecated, for backwards compatibility) --add_at=POSITION       - Add all new/moved entries at [s]tart or [e]nd of target project (default: start) --[no-]color            - Colorize output (default: enabled)
     --cwd_as=TYPE           - Use current working directory as [p]roject, [t]ag, or [n]one (default: none)
-    -d, --depth=DEPTH       - Recurse to depth (default: 3)
+    -d, --depth=DEPTH       - Recurse to depth (default: 1)
     --[no-]debug            - Display verbose output
     --ext=EXT               - File extension to consider a todo file (default: taskpaper) -f, --file=PATH         - Use a single file as global todo, use initconfig to make permanent (default: none) --help                  - Show this message
-    -n, --note              - Prompt for additional notes (deprecated, for backwards compatibility) -p, --priority=PRIORITY - Set a priority 0-5 (deprecated, for backwards compatibility) (default: none) -r, --[no-]recurse      - Recurse 3 directories deep (deprecated, for backwards compatability) -t, --na_tag=TAG        - Tag to consider a next action (default: na) --template=PATH         - Provide a template for new/blank todo files, use initconfig to make permanent (default: none) --version               - Display the program version
+    -n, --note              - Prompt for additional notes (deprecated, for backwards compatibility) -p, --priority=PRIORITY - Set a priority 0-5 (deprecated, for backwards compatibility) (default: none) --[no-]pager            - Enable pagination (default: enabled)
+    -r, --[no-]recurse      - Recurse 3 directories deep (deprecated, for backwards compatability) -t, --na_tag=TAG        - Tag to consider a next action (default: na) --template=PATH         - Provide a template for new/blank todo files, use initconfig to make permanent (default: none) --version               - Display the program version

 COMMANDS
     add                 - Add a new next action archive             - Mark an action as @done and archive changes, changelog  - Display the changelog
-    complete, finish   - Find and mark an action as @done edit               - Open a todo file in the default editor find, grep         - Find actions matching a search pattern help               - Shows a list of commands or help for one command init, create       - Create a new todo file in the current directory initconfig         - Initialize the config file using current global options next, show         - Show next actions
+    complete, finish    - Find and mark an action as @done completed, finished - Display completed actions
+    edit                - Open a todo file in the default editor find, grep          - Find actions matching a search pattern help                - Shows a list of commands or help for one command init, create        - Create a new todo file in the current directory initconfig          - Initialize the config file using current global options next, show          - Show next actions
     projects            - Show list of projects for a file prompt              - Show or install prompt hooks for the current shell saved               - Execute a saved search
     tagged              - Find actions matching a tag todos               - Show list of known todo files update              - Update an existing action
 ```

 #### Commands